Setanna/emulate/Rules/Actions/Base Actions/Defence/Take Cover.md

 ___

 **System:**
-While benefiting from cover you can crouch or move in a way to place you better behind cover; increase your cover by one step until you take your next action.
+While benefiting from cover you can crouch or move in a way to place you better behind cover; increase your cover by one step against the attack or source with the [[Blast]] trait.

 <br>